Understand your work rights and responsibilities

 You should understand your workplace rights and responsibilities as an employee so you can seek help should difficulties arise.

-Visit the Fair Work Ombudsman website for information on workplace entitlements and obligations if you're affected by the outbreak of COVID-19.
+Visit the Fair Work Ombudsman website for information on workplace entitlements and obligations.

 All workers in Australia are entitled to a range of general workplace rights.